KeystoneDH/2016/abstracts.md

 This study tested whether task complexity, defined as task features that can be manipulated either to increase or decrease the cognitive demands placed on learners while performing a task, affects L2 learners’ writing performance.
 Specifically, the study examined whether increased task complexity affects L2 learners’ ability to (a) use genre conventions for writing academic argumentative essays in English, and (b) use linguistic resources that are generally employed in argumentative essays.
 The participants were 26 international students enrolled in an undergraduate writing class at an American university.
 During the instructional sessions, participants completed one task in dyads.
 Half of the students completed a simple task and the other half completed a complex task.
 Although both tasks required students to write an argumentative essay collaboratively in pairs, students in the simple group were given the topic, arguments that they could copy and use in their essay, the rhetorical moves of argumentation, and linguistic forms to be used to express their ideas.
 In contrast, students in the complex group were only provided with the essay topic.
 To measure learners’ development of their argumentative writing skills, three individual essay tests were used as pre-, post-, and delayed post-tests.
 To analyze students’ essays, this study implemented a corpus linguistic approach.
 More specifically, it used the text analysis software DocuScope (Ishizaki & Kaufer, 2011) to look for trends that serve as indicators of academic writing development.
 Those indicators include increased use of certain linguistic and rhetorical features prominent in academic writing (Institutional Register, Academic Register, Reasoning, Elaboration, and Reporting) or decreased use of certain features that are more prominent in informal oral or non-academic language (e.g., Description and Narrative).

-#### Taking Flight: expanding a crowdsourcing program in support of new research
+#### Taking Flight: Expanding a Crowdsourcing Program in Support of New Research
 {: #submission-25}

 *Mark Anderson*